Bachelor of Arts in International Relations

 Courses for the Bachelor of Arts in International Relations have three objectives:

-While integrating liberal arts educational goals, the program seeks to also develop marketable skills appropriate to the field.
-Utilizing the extensive course offerings in IR and other departments, students are encouraged to develop specializations within geographical, functional (e.g., international political economy), problem-oriented (e.g., arms control), theoretical/methodological, and other categories.
+While integrating liberal arts educational goals, the program also seeks to develop marketable skills appropriate to the field.
+Utilizing the extensive course offerings in IR and other departments, students are encouraged to develop specializations within geographical, functional (e.g., international political economy), problem-oriented (e.g., arms control), theoretical and methodological, and other categories.
 The emphasis on elective courses of study requires students to consult with an advisor every semester.

 International Relations (B.A.) — 43 Units

 Core (19 units)